aboros98/aboros98/README.md

 ### Hi there 👋

-# i like to train neural networks and i truly agree that attention is all we need 😄
+i like to train neural networks 🫡 i truly agree that attention is all we need 🤯